“The Persecution of the Druids” by William Holman Hunt

 These more formal organizational structures arose from materially modest beginnings.
 The British delegation to the 353 Council of Rimini had to beg for financial assistance from its fellows to return home.

 The Romano-British population seems to have been mostly Christian by the Sub-Roman period.
-However, the Saxon invasions of Britain destroyed most of the formal church structures in the east of Britain as they progressed, replacing it with a form of Germanic polytheism.
+However, Britain’s Saxon invasions destroyed most of the formal church structures in the east of Britain as they progressed, replacing it with a form of Germanic polytheism.

 William Holman Hunt

-William Holman Hunt (1827 – 1910) was an English painter and one of the founders of the Pre-Raphaelite Brotherhood.
+William Holman Hunt (1827 – 1910) was an English painter and one of the Pre-Raphaelite Brotherhood founders.
 His paintings were notable for their incredible attention to detail, vivid color, and symbolism.

 These features were influenced by the writings of John Ruskin and Thomas Carlyle, according to whom the world itself should be read as a system of visual signs.